 This is a dry run of the live workflow implemented once it has been built.

-To validate the work, you’ll need to gather representatives of the different stakeholders who will use the workflow.
-(For example, each department).
+To validate the work, you’ll need to gather representatives of the different stakeholders who will use the workflow (for example, from each department).

 Unlike testing at the design phase, validation requires you to manually run through every step in the workflow.